 |Vomiting:||The food has entered the stomach and has been partially digested before eventually being expelled.
 If the snake has vomited, there would be a foul smell in the air, the prey item would be partially digested, and some white/yellow liquid nearby.|

-Regurgitation is not uncommon and can be discouraged by reducing stress and improving the conditions in your snake’s enclosure.
-Vomiting, on the other hand, is quite rare and should usually be investigated by a vet.
+Regurgitation is not uncommon and can be prevented by reducing stress and improving the conditions in your snake’s enclosure.

 Why Do Snakes Regurgitate?